-- supervises that the rules are followed - calls the judges together after the first performing team in the competition category - checks that the differences between the judges scores conform to the rules - calls a meeting in situations where the difference between the scores is too high (the order between the judges' scores (highest/lowers) cannot be changed in the negotiation). - calls the Superior Jury (if nominated), if the judges cannot come to an agreement. - deducts penalties - checks and approves computer scores together with the Judge Responsible before they are published
+- supervises that the rules are followed - calls the judges together after the first performing group in the competition category - checks that the differences between the judges scores conform to the rules - calls a meeting in situations where the difference between the middle scores is too high: - in a panel of 4 judges only middle scores are allowed to be corrected (highest and lower scores must not be changed) during the negotiation - in a panel of 3 judges only highest and lowest scores are allowed to be corrected (middle score must not be changed) during the negotiation - the order between the judges' scores (highest/lowest) must not be changed in the negotiation. - calls the Superior Jury (if nominated) if the judges cannot come to an agreement. - deducts penalties

+- checks and approves computer scores together with the Judge Responsible before they are published